CenturyLinkCloud/APIDocs/Getting Started/api-v20-overview.md

   "attachments": []
 }}}

 The CenturyLink Cloud has a new, improved API for performing the same actions programmatically as you can with the Control Portal.
 The API is RESTful and works with JSON messages over HTTP.
-It relies on the standard HTTP verbs including GET, POST, PUT, DELETE.
+It relies on the standard HTTP verbs including GET, POST, PUT, DELETE, and PATCH.

 The URL format of the service is: `https://api.tier3.com/v2/{resource}/{account alias}`.
 As an example, to retrieve the top level Group for a given data center, you would issue a GET request to `https://api.tier3.com/v2/datacenters/ALIAS/WA1`.
 The HTTP request must include `Content-Type` and `Accepts` headers set to `application/json`.